 Of course it never hurts to ask if you plan to stay longer!
 Detailed Hotel information is available under the IGHR 2020 tab.

 IGHR has partnered with the UGA Center for Continuing Education & Hotel to provide optional pre-paid meal plans.
-Meals will be provided in the private banquet/ballroom area within the conference center.
+Meals will be provided in the Magnolia Ballroom, which provides private dining within the conference center.
 One evening meal – Thursday – is included in IGHR tuition.
 A light reception will be held immediately after orientation on Sunday.
 Click on FAQ “How do I request a special diet meal?" to advise us of your dietary restrictions and request a special diet meal ticket for Thursday’s Dinner and meals purchased through the IGHR meal plans.

 Meal plan tickets may be purchased by clicking on the words “My Account" in the menu.
 (You must be logged in to see “My Account.")
 Meal plan menus and ticket prices may be viewed on the Dining Options page.
 The IGHR 2019 deadline to order a meal ticket and to request a special diet meal is 1 July 2019 at 11:55 p.m.
 (Eastern Time).

 There are two onsite restaurants and the Georgia Java coffee shop features coffee by one of Athens’ local coffee roasters Jittery Joe’s.
 However, IGHR cannot guarantee that these two restaurants will be able to handle a large group within the scheduled lunch period.
 IGHR is advocating that attendees consider the meal plan option.

 There will be two 30 minute food and beverage breaks each day Monday through Thursday in the area outside the classrooms.
 Morning break will be 9:45-10:15 am and afternoon break 2:15–2:45 pm.
 Friday morning there will be one 15 minute refreshment break.
 The idea is to allow visiting and networking among attendees.

 Each hotel room in the University of Georgia Center for Continuing Education & Hotel has a microwave, refrigerator, and coffee maker.